History of Dutch Handwriting

 Dutch documents from the period 800 to 1800 can be divided into several categories or hands based on the handwriting style used:

-Carolinian hand, which originated in the court of Charlemagne, was used for a short time during the ninth and tenth centuries.
+The Carolinian hand, which originated in the court of Charlemagne, was used for a short time during the ninth and tenth centuries.
 Most documents in this hand were written in Latin.
-This handwriting was in later centuries thought to be used in Classical Latin documents and was often emulated by monastic scribes and occasionally by parish priests.
+This handwriting was, in later centuries, thought to be used in Classical Latin documents and was often emulated by monastic scribes and occasionally by parish priests.

 Court hand was an elegant hand that predominated until the fourteenth century.
 Occasionally priests and scribes used this hand after 1400.

 Italic hand began to spread throughout Europe from Italy in the early fourteenth century as Humanist doctrine spread.
-Between 1500 and 1650 this more readable hand replaced secretary hand and dominated until modern cursive handwriting came into the picture after 1800.
+Between 1500 and 1650, this more readable hand replaced the secretary hand and dominated until modern cursive handwriting came into the picture after 1800.

 Scroll down to see examples of these handwriting styles.

-Looking at the sample of Italic writing in Figure 1 should reassure you that reading Dutch documents in the Italic handwriting style, especially those that are of a shorter format which regularly repeats (such as parish sacramental records) can be mastered by anyone with practice.
-For those with a little Dutch experience, the ability to extract data from longer documents and documents with a short repetitive format, can be mastered with patience and study.
+Looking at the sample of Italic writing in Figure 1 should reassure you that reading Dutch documents in the Italic handwriting style, especially those that are of a shorter format that regularly repeats (such as parish sacramental records), can be mastered by anyone with practice.
+For those with a little Dutch experience, the ability to extract data from longer documents and documents with a short repetitive format can be mastered with patience and study.